Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-swap.md

   );
 ```

-Sets up orchestration using the provided arguments and `marshaller`.
+This sets up orchestration using the provided arguments and `marshaller`.

+## Getting brands from Contract Terms
 ```javascript
 const { brands } = zcf.getTerms();
 ```

 This retrieves the brands specified in the contract terms.

-## Offer Handlers
+## Handler for swap and stake offers

 ```javascript
   /** deprecated historical example */